alonrbar/redux-classic/docs/index.md

 ### Computed Values

-To calculate values from other parts of the components state instead of using a fancy selector function you can simply use a standard javascript getter.
+To calculate values from other parts of the modules state instead of using a fancy selector function you can simply use a standard javascript getter.

 **Remember:** As everything else, getters should be pure and should not mutate the state.